Finance & Banking Hiring Trends 2026: Fintech, Risk, AI Jobs & Interview Prep

 - Handle behavioral questions with STAR responses

-Use OphyAI’s Interview Coach to practice finance and banking interview questions with real-time AI feedback, or Interview Copilot for live support during your finance interviews.
+Use OphyAI’s Interview Coach to practice finance and banking interview questions with structured feedback, or Interview Copilot to keep valuation frameworks, market examples, and STAR stories organized during finance interviews.

 Tags: